robur-coop/miou/README.md

 - conservative and stable rules for the library's behaviour
 - an API that delegates suspension management to the user

-You can read a simple tutorial explaining how to implement an echo server with Miou [here][echo].
+A [book][book] is available which explains how to make applications with Miou in details.
+It introduces the reader to effects, implements a small scheduler and a small echo server as an example.
+You an also read a simple tutorial from our documentation explaining how to implement this echo server with [here][echo].
+Miou is heavily inspired by [picos][picos] and we would like to thanks authors of this project.

 ### Rules